infinitymdm/cs5783project/ieee/main.typ

 latent space representation of trained inputs instead of pixel space.
 This means that, compared to diffusion probabilistic models, latent diffusion models can learn a much better understanding of the training data with an autoencoder network of the same size.
-These models still take a long time to train, but produce similar results to diffusion probabilistic models with shorter training time
+These models still take a long time to train, but produce perceptually similar results to diffusion probabilistic models within less training time @ldm.
-@ldm.

 State-of-the-art models (in image synthesis as well as other tasks) often reduce training time through transfer learning @pan2010survey.
 In this process, a pre-trained model is fine-tuned on a